zenml-io/zenml/examples/step_operator_remote_training/README.md

 run on a managed training job managed on Vertex AI.

 The stack will consist of:
-- The local metadata store
+* The **local metadata store** which will track the configuration of your executions.
-- The local orchestrator
+* The **local orchestrator** which will be executing your pipelines steps.
-- An GCP artifact store
+* A **GCP Bucket artifact store** which will be responsible for storing the artifacts of your pipeline.
-- The Vertex AI step operator
+* The **Vertex AI step operator** which will be utilized to run the training step on GCP.

 To configure resources for the step operators, please follow [this guide](https://docs.zenml.io/features/step-operators) and then proceed with the following steps: